Design For Good

 Hardware Prototype

-A smart easy solar-powered toggle that allows students to answer yes or no, true or false, or questions regarding overall understanding.
-The toggles transmit this data through Bluetooth signaling.
+A smart, easy solar-powered toggle that allows students to answer yes or no, true or false, or questions regarding overall understanding.
+The toggle transmits this data through Bluetooth signaling and tracks it within the app.
 Instead of colors, we used icons for better universal understanding.

 Cost Breakdown: $5-$10 to create----> Long-term investment, long lifetime